-- 2 weeks after their second dose in a 2-dose series, such as the Pfizer, Moderna or AstraZeneca-Oxford vaccines, or
+- After their second dose in a 2-dose series, such as the Pfizer, Moderna or AstraZeneca-Oxford vaccines, or

 Please see options below for uploading COVID-19 vaccination cards below as proof of vaccination.
 The use of information regarding an individual’s vaccination status will be limited to the purposes of our virus control program and will be accessed only by appropriately authorized personnel.

 Prior to starting the process, it is recommended that you photograph or scan the front of the card which includes your name, what COVID-19 vaccine you received and the date(s) you received the vaccine.
 Save this photo or file to your computer or smartphone to upload as described below.

 If you lost your vaccination card, please visit the PittCoVax Vaccination Center on Fifth Avenue where they can provide a replacement after verifying vaccination information.

 Upload your proof of vaccination to your campus student health service.

 - Bradford students: upload through the Student Health Patient Portal.
 Read instructions.

 - Greensburg students: on-campus residents upload through this portal.
 Commuter students upload through this portal.